pawelgalazka/tasksfile/README.md

 Transpilers gives you an advantage of using ES6/ES7 features which may not be available for your node version.

-So for example writing `runfile.js` with es6 imports is possible:
+So for example writing `runfile.js` with es6 imports/exports is possible:

 ```js
 import { run } from 'runjs'